Foundation Guide

 Download here

-Claude Pro or Max Account
+Claude Pro or Max

-Paid subscription required for Claude Code.
+The subscription that powers Claude Code.

 Subscribe here